amoisio/euler-client/README.md

 A Project Euler web site (https://projecteuler.net/) client which allows users to generate files based on the problem details and a user provided template.

-For example, the client can be used to generate a Vue single-file components which displays the number, title and full description of the error and provides a placeholder for you code.
+For example, the client can be used to generate a Vue single-file components which display the number, title and full description of the problem, and provide a placeholder for you code.

 ## Usage

-The client comes with a simple cli with syntax
+The client comes with a cli with syntax

 ``` bash
 $ euler <problem> -t <template> -o <output> -m <mode>